 Preheat oven and baking

-1. When the dough looks like it has risen halfway, preheat oven to 360F (180C), over rack adjust to lower middle.
+1. When the dough looks like it has risen halfway, preheat oven to 360F (180C), oven rack adjusted to lower middle.

 2. Once the dough has almost doubled in size, press the side of the dough lightly with one finger.